Markie45/Technical-Writing/README.md

 *	Deliver weekly status reports to the Training and Documentation manager.
 *	Create and maintain documentation status pages on internal wiki.
 *	Implement the Online Help Revision Project, a 12-month project delivering a revised Online Help consisting of 18 modules (3,500 – 4,000 screens).
 This includes:

-	Create new standards.
+	* Create new standards.
-o	Develop topic types for consistency. o	Research, write, and edit content for each module. o	Track project progression and report to senior management. o	Implement review edits. o	Liaise with internal stakeholders and communicate project progression to all clients. o	Build and deliver to all clients. o	Attain a deep knowledge of the products, Corporate Actions, SWIFT messaging, and the financial services industry through usability testing, certification and collaboration with SMEs. o	Impart Training and Documentation team developments and knowledge through a series of ‘Lunch and Learn’ and ‘Chalk Talks’. o	Deliver company-wide Online Help training.
+	* Develop topic types for consistency.
+	* Research, write, and edit content for each module.
+	* Track project progression and report to senior management.
+	* Implement review edits.
+	* Liaise with internal stakeholders and communicate project progression to all clients.
+	* Build and deliver to all clients.

+o	Attain a deep knowledge of the products, Corporate Actions, SWIFT messaging, and the financial services industry through usability testing, certification and collaboration with SMEs. o	Impart Training and Documentation team developments and knowledge through a series of ‘Lunch and Learn’ and ‘Chalk Talks’. o	Deliver company-wide Online Help training.